Dog Bite Lawyers

 The court pointed out that the law used the word “or” and explained that either the dog owner or someone responsible for the dog could be liable for the injuries caused.
 In other words, the dog owners in the case were not necessarily the persons responsible for the dog after it was stolen.
 As a result, the person who stole the dog could instead be the one liable for the injuries suffered.

 Since A.R.S. § 11-1020 discusses injuries caused by a dog, not necessarily a bite, there are several scenarios that could apply.
 For example,

-- A dog that runs in front of a cyclist causing that person to crash
+- A dog that runs in front of a cyclist causes that person to crash,

-- A dog that spooks a horse causing its rider an injury
+- A dog that spooks a horse causes its rider an injury, and

-- A dog that scratches with its claws causing an injury
+- A dog that scratches with its claws causes an injury.

-- A local ordinance prohibiting ownership of certain dog breeds
+- A local ordinance prohibiting ownership of certain dog breeds, and

-- A local ordinance requiring dogs to be kept on a leash
+- A local ordinance requires dogs to be kept on a leash.

 How Long do I Have to File a Lawsuit After the Dog Bite?

 Under Ariz.
 Rev. Stat. § 12-541, a person has one year to bring a lawsuit if liability is based on a statute.
 This means that a victim of a dog bite must file suit within one year of the attack to pursue a claim based on Arizona’s strict liability dog bite laws.
 These include what has been referred to as the dog bite statute, A.R.S. § 11-1025, and the at-large dog attack statute, A.R.S. § 11-1020.